shuw/globe-time-intensity/README.md

 # Format data
 Put input data in: globe/data/locations.tsv

-It should be in tab seperated table with the following columns: unixTime, latitude, longitude Additional columns will simply be ignored.
+It should be in tab seperated table with the following columns: unixTime, latitude, longitude.

+Additional columns will simply be ignored.

 Prepare data by running